SilentPick/REdOne/README.md

 >
     GET : /addons/pure

-#### Delete Premium Type
+#### Delete Package
     Access : Content Admin, System Admin
 >
-    DELETE : /premium/{{premiumTypeId}}
+    DELETE : /package/{{packageId}}

 #### Delete Addon
     Access : Content Admin, System Admin
 >
     DELETE : /addons/{{addonId}}

-#### Create Membership Type
-    Access : Content Admin, System Admin
->
-    POST : /membership
-    Content-Type : application/json
-    Request :
-    {
-    	"numberOfMonth":9,
-    	"membershipCost":8,
-    	"membershipType":"ANNUAL"
-    }

 #### Payment
+Payment can be executed in three different ways.
+	- Credit card
+	- Paypal
+	- Bank transfer (This is admin's task to enter the bank payment manually)

+Based on the `paymentMethod`on the input param of relevant payment endpoint, either Credit card or Paypal related `redirectURL` will be generated in the response of the payment endpoint.
-Please note that paypal is now working with the webhook technology.
+Please note that paypal is enabled with the webhook technology.
 Redirect the user based on the response.
 Once the payment is done in paypal, our DB will be automatically updated with payment information (This is done by paypal notification POST).
 From the front-end, you have to poll for the updated information with paymentId.
-[Poll for Payment Details](#poll-for-payment-details)
+[Poll for Payment Details](#poll-for-payment-details).

-Paycorp is our bank payment gateway.
-##### Membership
+##### Membership Payment
     Access : Shops
 >
     POST : /paymember